-Moyo were the first certified training partner of Tableau Software in South Africa.
+Moyo was the first certified training partner of Tableau Software in South Africa.
 Each course is run by a certified and experienced Tableau Software instructor following the official training manuals, for optimum business efficiency.
-We offer 3 courses which are available on-site or at Moyo’s head office in Centurion.
+We offer these courses either on site, or at Moyo’s head office in Centurion.

 Desktop I: Fundamentals